cnut1648/dotfiles/README.md

 Run i3+plasma (match in heaven) by [this repo](https://github.com/heckelson/i3-and-kde-plasma).
 Using `Option 2: New XSession` regardless of plasma version so that can switch between plasma and i3 easily.

+## Step 4.

+Install all required softwares.

+1. install via `./install.sh`.

+2. Install anaconda and python libraries

+3. Install neovim's plugin and latex.

+First follow instructions from [lua plugins](https://github.com/cnut1648/nvim-lua.git) and setup [inkscape plugin](https://github.com/cnut1648/inkscape-figures).

 ## Step .

-Install anaconda and python libraries

-## Step .

-Install neovim's plugin and latex.

-First follow instructions from [lua plugins](https://github.com/cnut1648/nvim-lua.git) and setup [inkscape plugin](https://github.com/cnut1648/inkscape-figures).

 # scripts